nitro2k01/whichboot.gb/README.md

 ### Heuristic match

 This is a simple, non-exhaustive matching algorithm which is meant to represent what a typical game would detect.
 For example, if the heuristic match says GBC or GBA, it's likely that a typical dual platform game would run in GBC mode.
-If the heuristic match sayc GBA, some games will load a brighter palette to compensate for the GBA's darker display.
+If the heuristic match says GBA, some games will load a brighter palette to compensate for the GBA's darker display.

 This algorithm also tries to detect Super Gameboy through the recommended method of reading the joypad in multiplayer mode.
 Some emulators have a special configuration known as GBC+SGB or similar, which allows the game to set a SGB border etc even though the emulated machine is a Gameboy Color.
 Whichboot.gb can detect this mode as well.